Social Justice Projects

 How can you help?
 Donate books by bringing them to the Fellowship office.
 The box especially needs children’s books.

-- Social Justice films, speakers, and other announced special events – Documentary films and speakers about social justice issues are presented periodically in the sanctuary.
-Several events were held in February to honor Black History Month.
+- Social Justice films, speakers, and other announced special events – Documentary films and speakers about social justice issues are presented periodically in the sanctuary including events in February to honor Black History Month.
 For more information, contact the church office (772-778-5880).

 How can you help?
 Attend and bring your friends and neighbors with you to these events that are open to the public.